rapid7/insightconnect-workflows/workflows/Open_Source_Indicator_Enrichment_with_Slack/help.md

 # Description

 Threat Intelligence doesn’t have to come with a cost.
-This workflow uses open-source intelligence (OSINT) to perform domain lookups, header analysis, hash analysis, and more directly from Slack or Microsoft Teams.
+This workflow uses open-source intelligence (OSINT) to perform domain lookups, header analysis, hash analysis, and more directly from Slack.
 Just connect Slack and activate this instant indicator enrichment workflow.

 Sample Slack Trigger Commands: